ellie-b/GeoShpr/README.md

 ## Development

 GeoShpr was designed and conceptualized by Eleanor Bash (Postdoctoral Fellow, University of Waterloo), Lakin Wecker (PhD Candidate, University of Calgary), and Mustafizur Rahman (Research Associate, University of Calgary).
+This was originally [presented] at the American Geophysical Union Annual Meeting in 2021.

 Work was supported by the [Applied Geospatial Research Group], [UW Glaciology], [NSERC], and [Graphics, Interaction, and Visualization Group].